Rönesans Rezidans: Collapse

 The building fell over during the first major shock of the 2023 Turkey–Syria earthquake, which severely affected Hatay.
-It is thought that 800 people are under the building.
+In the aftermath of the collapse, it was thought that 800 people were trapped under the building.
+Officials recorded 269 deaths while 46 unaccounted individuals were presumed dead.

 The building has become a focus of public anger, several older buildings that were nearby were still standing as of 17 February, while Rönesans Rezidans had fallen over.
 Dr. Ahmet Ercan, a professor of geophysics, explained on Turkish television news that the problem wasn't a lack of quality in the concrete, but rather that the foundation was not deep enough, and the shockwaves of the first earthquake arrived into Antakya with a much more amplified magnitude than they were nearer to the epicenter.
-According to Ercan, neither the municipality, the contractor, nor the building inspection board are at fault per se, he encourages a proper analysis of the situation that takes into consideration the resonance of the ground under the building in relation to the waves of the earthquake.
+According to Ercan, neither the municipality, the contractor, nor the building inspection board are at fault per se, and so he encouraged a proper analysis of the situation that takes into consideration the resonance of the ground under the building in relation to the waves of the earthquake.
 This investigation should be done by experts in geophysics and they should neither put the blame on anyone prematurely nor forgive them prematurely.
 However, the rubble of the building was already cleared out by 24 February, and despite this, it is still unknown how many people died because of the collapse.

 Lütfü Savaş, mayor of Hatay Province, said that the building was a project conducted under normal conditions and was very likely constructed properly up to the earthquake standards.
 He backed up his confidence with the fact that the architect was an idealist and former president of the Chamber of Architects.
 He said that of course everyone will be questioned as it would be a disservice not and that they will look for what was missing leading to the building's collapse.

 Ercan said that by the time the shockwave of the earthquake reached Antakya, it had increased instead of reducing in magnitude, so much so that it was equal but opposite to gravity.
 This caused buildings, even if they had strong and stable structures to experience a force that threw them up into the air from the base up and then pushed them sideways, of which Rönesans Rezidans is an example.
 The building is knocked over but it has not collapsed.
 All the columns and beams appear still strongly attached to each other showing no signs of breakage.